seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 I do beseech you, know me.

 **Second Senator**
-How!
+How! /

 **ALCIBIADES**
-Call me to your remembrances.
+/ Call me to your remembrances. /

 **Third Senator**
-What!
+/ What!

 **ALCIBIADES**
 I cannot think but your age has forgot me;
 It could not else be, I should prove so base,
 To sue, and be denied such common grace:
-My wounds ache at you.
+My wounds ache at you. /

 **First Senator**
-Do you dare our anger?
+/ Do you dare our anger?
 'Tis in few words, but spacious in effect;
-We banish thee for ever.
+We banish thee forever. /

 **ALCIBIADES**
-Banish me!
+/ Banish me!
 Banish your dotage; banish usury,
 That makes the senate ugly.

 **First Senator**
 If, after two days' shine, Athens contain thee,
 Attend our weightier judgment.
-And, not to swell
+And, not to swell our spirit,
-our spirit,
 He shall be executed presently.

 *Exeunt Senators*